 Grahame Pusey, Councillor

-I moved to Westcott about eight years ago.
 I was co opted onto the Parish Council to fill a vacancy shortly after that.
 I am part of the Village Green working party and undertook the renovation works on the War graves last year.
 I am pleased to be part of this small community.

 Jo Hooper, Councillor